Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-Using LRSM,~\citet{huNonrigidReconstructionBeating2009a} reconstruct a beating heart model.
-To improve results, they take advantage of the periodic motion of the heart, and use the same times in the heart cycle as additional samples to reduce dimensionality (ie. 10ms into a heartbeat should look the same every time).
 Although we do not have the same periodic motion in colonoscopy, we do have priors on the colon being a tubular structure.
 To utilize this,~\citet{senguptaColonoscopic3DReconstruction2021} add an underlying model to NRSfM and demonstrate improved performance on simulated tubular structures.
 They begin with calculating 3D point locations by performing NRSfM using an isometric prior.
 After calculating 3D point locations, they fit a tubular model to these locations.
 They model the tubular structure with harmonic splines.
 Optimization considers the tradeoff between being close to the 3D locations and smoothness regularization of the model.
-This is actually an example of a mixture of NRSfM with Shape-from-Template (SfT) which will be detailed in more detail in the following section.
+This is actually an example of a mixture of NRSfM with Shape-from-Template (SfT), which will be detailed in more detail in the following section.
 In a similar vein (mixing NRSfM and SfT),~\citet{golyanikIntrinsicDynamicShape2020} learn a dynamic shape prior using NRSfM.
 They collect this prior over a fixed representative set of frames, collecting a set of shape states.
 That is, they have \(N\) different instances of what the shape can look like.
 Then for performing tracking of their dynamic shape prior, they match images to the nearest pre-calculated state.

 The choice of prior that NRSfM methods rely on is particularly important in MCV since the priors dictate the transformations that the map can undergo, and the motion that can be accurately represented.
-The following section will detail further information on priors that come in the form of templates rather than the regularization that is used in NRSfM via low rank or isometry constraints.
+The following section will detail further information on priors that come in the form of templates, rather than the regularization that is used in NRSfM via low rank or isometry constraints.